-To our knowledge, there is no published review on sexual compliance in Indonesia which covers the complex relationship between premarital sex and religion and culture in Indonesia as well as the potential repercussions that come with it.
-Therefore, we seek to capture the portrait of sexual compliance in unmarried women in Indonesia, especially in the Greater Jakarta area.
-Even though there is yet a systematic review that compares sexual behavior in urban and rural Indonesia, Holzner and Oetomo (2004) have found that the urban society’s openness to sexuality has increased, which will make the findings of this study an interesting discussion topic to young urban Indonesians.
-This descriptive research aims to discover the prevalence of premarital sexual compliance in women in the Jabodetabek area, reasons why they show premarital sexual compliance, factors in the relationship that precede sexual compliance, and emotional consequences caused by sexually compliant behaviors.
+To our knowledge, there is no published review on sexual compliance in Indonesia that covers the complex relationship between premarital sex, religion, and culture in Indonesia, along with its potential repercussions.
+Therefore, we seek to capture a portrait of sexual compliance in unmarried Indonesian women, especially in the Greater Jakarta area.
+Even though there is not yet a systematic review that compares sexual behavior in urban and rural Indonesia, Holzner and Oetomo (2004) have found that the urban society’s openness to sexuality has increased, which will make this study’s findings an interesting discussion topic with young urban Indonesians.
+This descriptive research aims to discover the reasons for the prevalence of premarital sexual compliance in women in the Jabodetabek area, reasons why they show premarital sexual compliance, factors in the relationship that precede sexual compliance, and emotional consequences of sexually compliant behaviors.

 Methods